MPM Logo

 But if, as a result of the worker cancelling, their client has no one to take them to a long-awaited appointment with their occupational therapist and they have to cancel that appointment, the participant still has to pay the occupational therapist.

-When you think about it from a client perspective, it’s easy to see why participants feel uneasy about the perceived imbalance of power in the area of cancellations.
+When you think about it from a client perspective, it’s clear why participants feel uneasy about the perceived imbalance of power in the area of cancellations.
 That’s why agreeing the terms of your relationship and setting realistic expectations from the outset is important.

-It’s also why we recommend providers have a conversation with their clients about the business’ approach to cancellations before the service agreement is signed and services and supports are delivered.
+It’s also why we recommend providers have a conversation with their clients about their business’ approach to cancellations before a service agreement is signed and before supports are delivered.

 And remember, once you have a signed agreement in place, you can’t change the terms of it – including your cancellation policy – without getting your client’s approval first.
 Either that, or you cancel the original service agreement and issue a new one.